moshirfakhoury/edgetx-preflighttest-widget/README.md

 - To change this, edit the Lua script and comment out the following line: lcd.drawFilledRectangle(z.x, z.y, z.w, z.h, COLOR_BLACK)

 Installation
-- Dowload the ZIP file
+- Download the ZIP file
-- Extract content from ZIP file
+- Extract the contents of the ZIP file
-- Copy only the last folder called 'preflightTest' with the main.lua and README.txt
+- Locate the last folder named preflightTest (it contains main.lua and README.txt)
+- Copy only the preflightTest folder
-- Paste the folder into your SDCard/WIDGETS folder
+- Paste it into your SDCard/WIDGETS directory
-- If you want the widget to play the sound file provided, copy and pasted it into SDCard/SOUNDS/en/SYSTEM folder
+- (Optional) To enable the included sound, copy the sound file into SDCard/SOUNDS/en/SYSTEM

 <img width="517" height="288" alt="image" src="https://github.com/user-attachments/assets/b58028d2-9669-42b6-af71-2fb19dd5197b" />